About my region – North West Victoria

-Agricultural land in the North West region occupies 52,357 square kilometres, or 67 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 19,970 square kilometres, or 26 per cent of the region.
-The most common land use by area is dryland cropping, which occupies 31,040 square kilometres or 40 per cent of the North West region.
+Agricultural land in the North West region occupies 52,300 square kilometres, or 67 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 20,000 square kilometres, or 26 per cent of the region.
+The most common land use by area is dryland cropping, which occupies 31,000 square kilometres or 40 per cent of the North West region (ABARES 2016).

 Value of agricultural production

 The North West region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were wheat ($446 million), followed by almonds ($401 million) and sheep and lambs ($373 million).
-These commodities together contributed 41 per cent of the total value of agricultural production in the region.
-In 2014–15 the North West region accounted for 99.7 per cent ($213 million) of the total value of Victoria's other grapes production.
+The most important commodities in the region based on the gross value of agricultural production were wheat ($561 million), followed by sheep and lambs ($533 million) and Almonds ($486 million).
+These commodities together contributed 38 per cent of the total value of agricultural production in the region.
+In 2018–19 the North West region accounted for 100 per cent ($22 million) of the total value of Victoria's mandarin production.

 Number and type of farms

 ABS data indicate that in 2018–19 there were 4,293 farms in the North West region with an estimated value of agricultural operations of $40,000 or more.
 The region contains 22 per cent of all farm businesses in Victoria.

 |Industry classification||North West region||Victoria|

 |Number of farms||% of Region||Number of farms||Contribution of region to state total %|

 |Citrus Fruit Growing||63||1.5||79||79.8|